lijialu144/Multi-RLD-Net/README.md

 UTRNet dataset: https://github.com/thebinyang/UTRNet<br>

-The DynamicEarthNet dataset original image an be downloaded： https://mediatum.ub.tum.de/1650201<br>
+The DynamicEarthNet dataset original image can be downloaded： https://mediatum.ub.tum.de/1650201<br>

 The DynamicEarthNet dataset used in our paper after processing can be download: